przemyslawbak/Horse_Picker/README.md

 ## Features

-* Data for computations is provided by parsing HTML documents.
+1. Data for computations is provided by parsing HTML documents.
-* Parsed data collections are saved in JSON format files.
+2. Parsed data collections are saved in JSON format files.
-* Horse_Picker computes several factors of the horse performance in the past:
+3. Horse_Picker computes several factors of the horse performance in the past:
   - factor based on horses age,
   - jockeys previous races,
   - win index computed on horse wins in the past
   - index of siblings based on their win indexes,
   - results of the horse other than wins,
   - indexes based on horses rest time after last race and how often was racing.
-* The application allows to simulate all factors for horses in historic races and compare them with their results in the past.
+4. The application allows to simulate all factors for horses in historic races and compare them with their results in the past.

-## Technology
+# Technology

-# Approaches:
+1. Approaches:
+  - MVVM pattern
-- Async commands
+  - async commands
-- Events (prism and event handlers)
+  - events (Prism and event handlers)
-- IoC (autofac)
+  - IoC (Autofac)
-- resolving view models in ViewModelLocator class
+  - esolving view models in ViewModelLocator class
   - model wrapper
   - generic service methods for various data types
+  - async methods
+  - parallel tasks triggering with using of SemaphoreSlim
-# Application is using:
+2. Application is using:
   - Autofac
   - DotNetProjects.Wpf.Toolkit
   - HtmlAgilityPack
   - Newtonsoft.Json
   - Prism.Core
   - System.Windows.Interactivity.WPF